oacore/content/about/communities.md

 ---
 title: Communities
 short-title: Communities
-action-label: AMBASSADORS’ COMMUNITY
+action-label: Ambassadors’ community
-extra-action-label: RESEARCHERS’ COMMUNITY
+extra-action-label: Researchers’ community
 icon-url: images/icons/community.svg
 ---
 We are supported by a global network of ambassadors and researchers